FMalaca/Numerical-Analogies/README.md

              \max\{|a|,|d|\} \text{, if } p = +\infty,
         \end{cases}
 ```
-and the exponentiations are considered using the principal branch of the complex logarithm,
+with the exponentiations considered using the principal branch of the complex logarithm,
 which is defined through the principal argument.

 **Library purpose:**